 Dr. Kim will replace Professor Hak-Won Yoon, known as the most important Korean conductor of his generation and the father of Korean choral music.
 “It is a high honor to be chosen for this position,” Dr. Kim said.
 He will begin work with choir in August.

-The position requires a minimum two-year commitment, and Dr. Kim plans to return to Lynchburg College and resume his teaching responsibilities at the end of that time.
+The position requires a minimum two-year commitment, and Dr. Kim plans to return to University of Lynchburg and resume his teaching responsibilities at the end of that time.
 Dr. Kim said, “I am excited to spend my sabbatical leave and a year of leave from teaching to work with this outstanding choir.
 I believe this exposure will help to recruit music students to our music program, especially to our graduate choral conducting program.
-It is my plan to come back to Lynchburg College in two years and continue to teach until I retire.
-I am humbled and honored to have Lynchburg College’s endorsement in this monumental professional opportunity.”
+It is my plan to come back to University of Lynchburg in two years and continue to teach until I retire.
+I am humbled and honored to have University of Lynchburg’s endorsement in this monumental professional opportunity.”